NardoLee3/mxw-sdk-js/docs/cookbook.rst

 **3. Authorise NFT**
 ********************
-Before the NTF can be use inside Maxonrow blockchain, it have to be authorized by three parties (provider, issuer and middleware).
+Before the NFT can be use inside Maxonrow blockchain, it have to be authorized by three parties (provider, issuer and middleware).

 .. code-block:: javascript